AntonMiniazev/Online_retail_Pipeline/README.md

 # Project Overview:

-**Description:** This project involves the development of an automated dashboard for an online retail company, designed to monitor key sales metrics.
+**Description:** This project involves the development of an automated dashboard for an online retail company, designed to monitor key sales metrics by delivery zones.
 We will simplify the pipeline preparation process for the online retail store using the following tools:
 - Postgresql database
 - Airflow
 - Power BI

 **Main Task:** The primary goal is to create Power BI dashboards that provide a simplified business overview focusing on sales metrics.